Rays vs. Twins Player Props Betting Odds

 |0

-Bet on player props for Carlos Correa, Trevor Larnach or other Twins players with DraftKings Sportsbook.
+Bet on player props for Carlos Correa, Max Kepler or other Twins players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.